Our customers have been hired at: *Foot Note

 Issued May 2021

-When writing a CV, you might choose to add a section to emphasize the awards you have received over the course of your education and career.
-This section should include dean’s list recognitions, academic or professional distinctions, leadership and volunteer or community awards.
+This section should include dean’s list recognitions, academic or professional distinctions, leadership, and volunteer or community awards.

-Awards and honors should be listed in reverse-chronological order, formatted with bullets, and include the name of the award, issuing organization and date you received the award, like this example:
+List awards and honors in reverse-chronological order, formatted with bullets, and include the name of the award, issuing organization, and date you received the award, like this example:

 Publications

-If you have published articles, book chapters, research papers, essays, stories, or books, showcase them in a separate section of your CV — they can help you stand out!
+If you have published articles, research papers, essays, stories, or books, showcase them in a separate section of your CV—they can help you stand out.

 Volunteer experience